 Pulled Pork or Chicken

-Pork sirloin or pork shoulder roast + Mesa de Vida Smoky Latin Inspired Cooking Sauce + Salt & hot sauce to taste.
+Pork sirloin or pork shoulder roast + Mesa de Vida Smoky Latin Inspired Cooking Sauce + Juice from 1 orange and 1 lime + Salt & hot sauce to taste.
 Tips for great carnitas: Sear the meat on all sides first before cooking, after cooking and shredding place under the broiler to get a little more browned and crispy.

 Pork al Pastor style

 You can get similar flavor to the famed pork al pastor that is expertly shaved from giant, juicy stacks of roasted layered pork with pineapple available at taco trucks and road side stands all over Mexico.
 Follow the same directions for Pork Carnitas, above, but add some fresh sliced pineapple alongside your pork roast in the broiler.
 See our tips for making authentic pork al pastor here!

 Serve any of your favorite recipes from above on these simple and delicious corn tamale cakes to create incredible appetizers or just a fun dinner option if you’re ever sick of tacos.
 (As if that is possible.)

 1/4 tsp onion powder

 Mix the ingredients together with a wooden spoon then work with your hands for about 1 minute.
 You want a thick dough, not too dry, not to wet that is easy to work with your hands, but doesn’t stick to your fingers.
 Add a little bit more water or flour if necessary.
 Form into small flat disks, about 2 inches in diameter and about 1/2 inch thick.
 Cook on an oiled skillet or griddle, just as you would pancakes.
 Cook until golden brown on all sides and cooked through.
 Enjoy!